 Not only was it delicious, and something a bit different to the usual cereal and porridge we rushed down before school, but most importantly I was trusted to use the frying pan, which gives any child a real sense of responsibility and achievement!

 It is a perfect recipe to get your kids into the kitchen.
 For those of you who worry about your kids using knives this is a knife free recipe.
 It’s easy, nutritious and teaches your child a number of important cooking skills.
 Now we are not going to pretend that cracking eggs with kids is always easy and mess free but make sure their hands are washed, hair tied back, aprons on and have some fun!
-If you have some good quality eggs and the Jamie’s Kitchen Garden Project Eggy Bread recipe you can’t go wrong.
+If you have some good quality eggs and this fantastic Eggy Bread recipe you can’t go wrong.